Hatsuharu-class destroyer: Design modifications

 The first two ships of the class — Hatsuharu and Nenohi — had already entered service by the time of the Tomozuru Incident.
 They were removed from service and modified in the Kure Naval Arsenal.
 The remaining four members of the class were still under construction and were modified before completion.

 Based on the stability issues shown by Hatsuharu during her trials, Ariake and Yūgure had been modified for two balanced rudders placed directly behind the propellers and angled outward 18.5° to reduce the angle of heel when turning.
 These proved to reduce their speed by one knot and were removed after their trials as superfluous since both ships had been rebuilt to reflect the lessons of the Tomozuru Incident.
+The two ships also had a beamier hull and a shallower draft to accommodate the rudders, and this allowed them to operate in areas of shallow water.

 Reinforcement of the hull

 As a result of hull damage sustained by two Fubuki-class destroyers during a typhoon on 26 September 1935, the subsequent investigation led to all ships in the Hatsuharu class spending 3 months in the shipyards having their hulls strengthened, at the cost of an extra 54 t of weight, and their fixed ballast increased from 64 to 84 t.
 As a result of these and previous modifications the ships were 23.2% heavier, had lost 33% of their torpedo armament and were 3 kn slower compared with their original design values.